teacher-cheater/teacher-cheater/README.md

 ### Hi there 👋 I'm Evgeniy!

-## I'm a FrontEnd Developer, and Teacher
+## I'm a Junoir FrontEnd Developer
 - 💪 I like writing code
 - 🎉 I love walking with my wife
 - 🥅 I am constantly learning new things